pharo-open-documentation/pharo-wiki/General/Traits.md

 Traits are pure units of behavior that can be composed to form classes or other traits.
 The trait composition mechanism is an alternative to multiple or mixin inheritance in which the composer has full control over the trait composition.
 The result enables more reuse than single inheritance without introducing the drawbacks of multiple or mixin inheritance.

-Since Pharo 7 Traits are modular and not tight the the Kernel.
+Since Pharo 7 Traits are modular and not tied to the Kernel.
 So it would be possible to have multiple implementations.

 ## Create and use a new Trait